Top 29 Japanese Fashion Trends In 2022

 And the freshest Japanese fashion trend of all is the dalmatian dots.

-There’s no secret that Japanese designers draw a lot of inspiration for Great Britain’s history and heritage.
+There’s no secret that Japanese designers draw a lot of inspiration from Great Britain’s history and heritage.

 And, as a country that often blurs the lines between reality and fantasy, anything British, even cartoons or movies, matters.